Parsing Julia Expressions to Symbolic Expressions

 Take the limitations mentioned in the

 parse_expr_to_symbolic docstrings seriously!
-Because Julia expressions contain no symbolic metadata, there is limited information and thus the parsing requires heuristics in order to work.
+Because Julia expressions contain no symbolic metadata, there is limited information and thus the parsing requires heuristics to work.

 parse_expr_to_symbolic function in the current module, i.e.